copious-world/shm-typed-lru/readme.md

 ### debug\_dump\_list(key,backwards)

 This method dumps a JSON format of all the elements currently allocated in the LRU.

+### initHopScotch(key,lru_key,am_initializer,max_element_count)

+This method, **initHopSchotch**, initializes hopscotch hashing in a shared memory regions, identified by *key*.
+It associates the hash table with a previously allocated region intialied by **initLRU**.
+Use *lru_key*, the shared memory key for the LRU list so that the module may find the region.
+The parameter, *am_initializer*, tells the module if the regions should be initialized for the process or if it should be picked up (copying the header).
+There should be just one process that sets *am_initializer* to true.
+The max_element_count should be the same or bigger than the element count returned from the LRU methods, *lru\_max\_count* or *initLRU*.
+Having more is likey a good idea.
+Depending on how good your hash is, up to twice as much might be OK.

 # Cleanup
 This library does cleanup of created SHM segments only on normal exit of process, see [`exit` event](https://nodejs.org/api/process.html#process_event_exit).